ocaml/dune/doc/coq.rst

      (public_name <package.lib_name>)
      (synopsis <text>)
      (modules <ordered_set_lang>)
+     (libraries <ocaml_libraries>)
      (flags <coq_flags>))

 The stanza will build all `.v` files on the given directory.
 The semantics of fields is:

 - ``<module_prefix>>`` will be used as the default Coq library prefix ``-R``,
 - the ``modules`` field does allow to constraint the set of modules